ibm-cloud-docs/vpc/vsi_is_connecting_windows.md

 Complete the following prerequisites:

 1. Make sure that you have the private key that is associated with the public SSH key that was used to create the Windows instance.
+If multiple SSH keys were added when the instance was created, you must use the first SSH key that was added.
 This private key must be stored locally, for example, in `~/.ssh/id_rsa`.
 The private key might also be named your `username`.
 For more information, see [Locating or generating your SSH key](/docs/vpc?topic=vpc-ssh-keys#locating-ssh-keys).
 1. Ensure that you downloaded, installed, and initialized the following CLI plug-ins:
     * {{site.data.keyword.cloud_notm}} CLI
     * The infrastructure-service plug-in